 Step 3: Dust wax paper with gluten free flour and roll the dough into a rectangle.

 HINT: Try to be quick while working the dough.
 The colder the butter bits stay in the dough, the flakier your hand pies will turn out.

-Step 5: Use a pizza wheel or sharp knife to cut the dough into rectangles.
+Step 5: Cut the dough into rectangles with a pizza wheel or sharp knife.
 If you prefer, you can also use large cookie cutters.
 Add some cranberry sauce in the middle of a rectangle of dough.